ontio/ontology/README.md

 ### Public test network Polaris sync node (TestNet)

-Run ontology straightly
+Run ontology directly

    ```
 	./ontology --networkid 2
    ```

-Then you can connect to ontology public test network.
+Then you can connect to ontology TestNet

 ### Testmode